emcdo411/Volvo-SAP-R-Visualizations/README.md

 Welcome to **`Volvo-SAP-R-Visualizations`**, a showcase of advanced data visualizations in RStudio!
 This project leverages simulated Volvo truck sales, pricing, and delivery data to create four cutting-edge plots, demonstrating my data science skills and passion for enhancing SAP SD processes.
 Inspired by my goal to secure a Senior SAP SD Solution Consultant role in Sweden, these visualizations bridge my expertise with practical, Volvo-relevant applications.

 ## Motivation
 I built this project to explore how AI-driven insights can enhance SAP SD processes like sales forecasting, pricing optimization, and delivery scheduling.
 Using RStudio, I transformed mock datasets into interactive and animated visualizations, showcasing trends and relationships that could inform Volvo’s operations.
-This is part of my broader relocation journey to Sweden, documented in my [`Sweden-Relocation-Playbook`](https://github.com/yourusername/Sweden-Relocation-Playbook).
+This is part of my broader relocation journey to Sweden, documented in my [Volvo-SAP-SD-AI-Forecasting]().

 ## Visualizations